Complex magnetic and spatial symmetry breaking from correlations in kagome flat bands: Miscellaneous ground states in pure Hubbard model

-In the main text, we have presented the primary symmetry-breaking orders in the mean-field phase diagram in kagome flat bands.
+In the main text, we have presented the primary symmetry-breaking orders of pure Hubbard model in kagome flat band.
 Here we list some more ground states that appear in the phase diagram (Fig.~\ref{suppfig:scp}).
 Note that the computation may obtain a nonuniform pattern if the ground state is metallic.
 This occurs especially when the Fermi level involves a flat segment, as is the case of the AFMSt-CStP1 order.

+First, phase separation \cite{emery90prl,hanisch95annp,qin22jpcm} can appear between different phases in the doping phase diagram, where domains of both phases coexist.
+Second, coplanar spiral spin (SS) orders \cite{hanisch95annp,qin22jpcm} generally occur along the FM phase boundary.
+Third, we observe a wide dilute CLS (DCLS) phase at weak coupling.
+Increasing filling raises the CLS density, until it turns into the AFMSt-CStP2 order at $n_\text{FB}=-1/2$.
+Last, the hole-type DCLS occurs at $n_\text{FB}>1/2$ with macroscopic spin-configuration degeneracy.
+This phase corresponds to the ``paramagnetism" (PM) under the breakdown of global FM percolation \cite{mielke92jpa}.